 Come on retreat with me!
 New Moon Retreats is a psychedelic retreat I’m co-creating which integrates meditation and mindfulness practices.
 We have a small yet amazing team working towards our aim of increasing access to psychedelic experiences in a way which is designed to maximise benefits and help people on their journey.
 You can find out more and apply here.

 Magic truffles can have powerful effects so I wouldn’t recommend taking the decision to take them lightly.
 However, if you do decide to and prepare well, you may be in for an ineffably beautiful and potentially life-changing experience.
-I’d love to hear how about your experience, so if you do, please share in the comments.
 I’ll leave you with some basic guidelines found at Azarius below.
 Safe travels!